 Bottomless mimosas?
 Check.
 Eggs benedict and thick, smokey bacon?
 Check.
 Wasabi bloody Mary?
 Of course!

-We’ve rounded up 10 of Oakland’s top brunch spots and found something for everyone – whether you are looking for a cozy spot for a lazy morning, a special restaurant for a family holiday brunch, or a greasy breakfast hangover cure to launch your Sunday Funday with friends.
+We’ve rounded up 10 of Oakland’s top brunch spots and found something for everyone – whether you are looking for a cozy spot for a lazy morning, a special restaurant for a family celebration, or a greasy breakfast hangover cure to launch your Sunday Funday with friends.

 For a casual retro diner vibe, head to Mama’s Royal Café in Oakland’s Temescal neighborhood.
 The coffee shop is under new ownership after the longtime owner retired, but little else has changed.
 The full menu is long, like the weekend lines.
 Head there early to avoid the crowds.
 4012 Broadway, Oakland

 This one is a bit of a cheat because they don’t actually serve “brunch.”
-They do, however, serve incredible bagels and coffee all day at their Temescal and Downtown locations.
-Their wood-fired “Montreal style” bagels are fluffy and savory.
-And you can preorder latkes each December!
-Only the location in Temescal is open on weekends.
+They do, however, serve incredible kettle-boiled bagels and coffee all day at their Temescal location.
+Order for delivery and host your own bagel brunch at home.
+Don’t forget the smoked salmon cream cheese spread!
 3838 Telegraph Ave., Oakland

 Bottomless mimosas!
 Views of Lake Merritt!
 What more do you want?
 Note that the brunch menu isn’t particularly pancake/waffle/kid-friendly.
 But diners rave about the challah French toast stuffed with caramelized fruit and ricotta, as well as the stromboli-like “garbage bread.”
+Portal doesn’t take reservations, so plan ahead.
 1611 2nd Ave., Oakland

 Lakeshore Café serves delicious and classic brunch dishes.
-When the weather is good, sitting outside is especially fun during the Saturday farmer’s market, when the people watching is prime.
+When it’s open to in-person diners, sitting outside is especially fun during the Saturday farmer’s market – prime people-watching time.
 3257 Lakeshore Ave., Oakland

 One of our all-time favs, Boot and Shoe Service, closed and reopened as Sister, which does a fresh, healthy take on brunch.
-It really doesn’t get any more California than this: savory porridge with braised greens, soft cooked egg and sunflower seed furikake; buckwheat waffles with kombucha creme fraiche; and fritatta with pickles and aioli.
+It really doesn’t get any more California than these past menu items: savory porridge with braised greens, soft cooked egg and sunflower seed furikake; buckwheat waffles with kombucha creme fraiche; and fritatta with pickles and aioli.
 3308 Grand Ave., Oakland

 Located in historic old town, Caffe 817 is a low-key Oakland brunch spot with an artsy European café vibe.
 You’ll always find the walls vibrantly decorated with pieces by local artists.
 Yelpers rave about the coffee, avocado toast, and polenta with poached egg.
 Homemade jam and granola are for sale to take home or gift.
 817 Washington St., Oakland

-After you fuel up with a big weekend brunch in Oakland, why not tour some open houses for sale?
+After you fuel up with a big weekend brunch in Oakland, why not tour some homes for sale?
 Contact Abio Properties and we’ll show you what’s on the market.
 888.400.ABIO (2246) or email@example.com.